-2.8.2 The Establishment of CARD Bank, Inc.'s Islamic Banking Branch
+2.8.2 The Establishment of Islamic Banking Units in the Philippines

 In June 2023, BSP granted the first IBU license to an incumbent conventional bank called CARD Bank, Inc., a microfinance-oriented rural bank established on September 1, 1997 in San Pablo City, Laguna.
 The license gives the bank the authority to engage in Islamic banking operations through Islamic banking branch/es.